The Council has an adopted Urban Forestry Strategy (TreeStrategy),which covers a period of 5 years.

 We will not prune or fell a tree in council ownership to alleviate the nuisance of overhanging branches.

 Overhanging branches is a natural occurance of trees and they do not have the ability to designate boundary lines.
 Where a trees canopy does overhang the boundary, then these branches can be pruned back under your common law right.
-This law requests that inital communication must be made between the tree owner and the neighbour.
-In most cases we will allow the pruning back of branches and these can then be disposed of appropriatly in your blue garden waste bin.
-We would strongly recommend contacting Parks and Open spaces before arranging the works to ensure the trees are not protected.
+We would request that inital communication must be made between the neighbour and the tree owner, as this can help to reduce future issues.
+In most cases the Council will allow the pruning back of our trees branches, formal consent is not required.
+We will not remove the branches for you and request that these can then be disposed of appropriatly in your green garden waste bin.
+We would strongly recommend contacting Parks and Open spaces before arranging the works to ensure the trees are not protected by a Tree Preservation Order or within a Conservation Area.

 Tall and Big trees